NEMSLinux/nems-docs/check_commands/usage/microsoft-windows/check_wmi.rst

 Disabled by default, WMI requires some configuration before NEMS Linux can monitor the Windows host.

 ..
 Warning:: Microsoft is making changes that will make agentless monitoring of Windows hosts impossible.
 Windows 10 version 2004 and newer has already broken WMI from Linux, and Windows Server is next.
-Sign the petition and support the developers with a donation at https://edcint.co.nz/checkwmiplus/expression-of-interest-redevelopment-of-wmic-client/
+I am working hard to ensure WMIC is updated to accommodate these changes.
+Please watch for updates.

 Setting up WMI
 --------------